Niels-Skovgaard-Jensen/Supervised-Machine-Learning-for-Space-Antenna-Performance-Prediction/README.md

 The project is structured roughly in accordance with the [cookiecutter data science template](https://drivendata.github.io/cookiecutter-data-science/).

-ssapp - main packaged code for models data tranformations and so on

-notebooks - Jupyter notebooks for quick tests and exploration of data

 Easiest way to install is simply to make a new virtual enviornment and run
 """
 python setup.py install